jennifer-levine/analytics-portfolio/README.md

 # Analytics Portfolio – Jennifer Levine

-Business Intelligence Analyst with 10+ years of experience in data analytics and executive reporting.
+Business Analyst with MSBA and 10 years of experience in data analytics and executive reporting.

 ## Skills
 - Python (data analysis)